Treaty of Pontotoc Creek: Renegotiation and Pontotoc Creek

 Although further complications had to be resolved, Arrell M. Gibson writes that the Pontotoc Creek Treaty "was the basic Chickasaw removal document providing for the cession of all tribal land east of the Mississippi River."
-In the treaty, the Chickasaw land was ceded in return for the U.S. finding suitable land for resettlement –revealing the chiefs' desperation to regain Chickasaw sovereignty from the aggressions of the state of Mississippi.
+In the treaty, the Chickasaw land was ceded in return for the U.S. finding suitable land for resettlement–illustrating the mincos' assertion of Chickasaw sovereignty despite attempts to extinguish it.
 Chickasaw landholders were to be compensated for the improvements made on their lands, and all the proceeds made by the Federal government in the sale of the land were to be turned over to the Chickasaw to pay for finding new territory and the actual removal of the tribe.
 Unlike in other removal treaties, the Chickasaw would pay for their own migration.
 The treaty also provided for protection the Chickasaw in Mississippi until they emigrated with the allotment of "temporary homesteads."
 This meant that the Chickasaws were allotted the land they were living on in Mississippi, to be protected by the Federal government from squatters; this benefit was not given to the Cherokee when later the Federal government relied on the influx of squatters in Georgia to pressure the Cherokee into removal.